Interactive art for everyone!

-Inspired by the essence of movement and how we interact with each other in our urban environment, Scribble is a playful new interactive sculpture project brought to you by Steve Bega, Rich Holland and John Hansard Gallery.
+Inspired by the essence of movement and the ways we interact within our urban environment, Scribble is a playful and interactive art project brought to life by Steve Bega, Rich Holland and John Hansard Gallery.

-Our city is a playground, and through Scribble, we continue to explore how architectural forms and sculptures can be exhibited to encourage community engagement, promote physical literacy, develop strong connections with culture and improve mental health.
+Our city is a playground, and through Scribble we continue to explore how art can be exhibited, experienced and interacted with in ways that encourage community engagement, promote physical literacy, strengthen connections with culture and support positive mental wellbeing.

-As a follow-up to #reshapingthesquare, John Hansard Gallery provided the opportunity for Rich Holland and Steve Bega to bring this new idea to life.
+As a follow-up to #RESHAPINGTHESQUARE, John Hansard Gallery provided the opportunity for Steve Bega and Rich Holland to develop and realise this new concept.

-By exploring how physical forms can be placed in different locations within (any) city, we believe we can help to stimulate new conversations and approaches to how we interact with each other and our urban environments.
+By exploring how creative opportunities and artistic interventions can be introduced into different locations across our cities, we believe we can inspire new conversations and fresh approaches to how we interact with one another and the spaces we share.

 The Story of Scribble - By Steve Bega